 - The second preview looks like this.

-- We want to break the rest two tables on different pages also.
-So we again select the first row for page break between the second and third tables.
+- We also want to break the rest of the two tables on different pages.
+So we again select the first row for the page break between the second and third tables.

-- Now in the Page Layout Tab, under the page setup section, click on Breaks.
+- Now in the Page Layout Tab, click on Breaks under the page setup section.

 - Now click on Insert Page Break.